michaelimfeld/ownbot/README.md

 > Easy to use python module to create private telegram bots.

 ## How It Works
 Ownbot saves new users added by Telegram username as unverified users.
 On first contact, when the user sends his first message to the bot, ownbot will store the user with his unique id as a verified user.
 A verified user will from now on always have access to his group even if he changes his username.
 The authorization checks are done only on the unique Telegram `user_id`!
-Sound good right?
+Sounds good right?

 ## Install
 ```shell